agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 This scenario exemplifies a classic tradeoff between opposing goals: system *safety* and system *availability* (or *liveness*).
-In the distributed computing context, safety properties guarantee that a system will not perform an action that violates some constraint.
-Here, the constraint might be, "all ground agents are known to be outside some perimeter, and this information is current to within some time bound, before performing a drop."
-Liveness properties stipulate that the system will certainly perform requested actions, perhaps within a time bound.
-In our scenario, an informal liveness property might be, "pilots will perform a drop within 15 minutes of receiving a request."
+In the distributed computing context, safety properties guarantee that a system will not perform an action that violates a constraint.
+In our example, a reasonable safety property could look like the following:
+\begin{quote}
+    $\textbf{P}_\textrm{safe}$: All ground agents are known to be at least 300 meters outside the drop zone, and this information is current to within 30 seconds, or airtankers will not perform a drop.
+\end{quote}
+\noindent By contrast, liveness properties stipulate that the system will certainly perform requested actions, typically within some time bound.
+In our scenario, an expected liveness property might be the following:
+\begin{quote}
+    $\textbf{P}_\textrm{live}$:
+    Airtankers will perform a drop within 15 minutes of receiving a request.
+\end{quote}

-Unfortunately, safety and liveness are dual mandates that typically cannot be guaranteed simultaneously.
-Such is the case in this example: if a group of ground agents is unable to broadcast their locations to the pilot, the pilot's actions may be delayed, perhaps at the cost of allowing a dangerous fire to spread further.
+Unfortunately, safety and liveness can be dual mandates: safety (in the sense used here) requires a system **never** to perform certain actions, while liveness requires a system to **always** perform certain actions.
+The tension between them, which will be further explored in Section \ref{sec:background}, means the two often cannot be guaranteed simultaneously.
+Such is the case in our example: if a group of ground agents is unable to broadcast their locations to the pilot, then the pilot's actions may have to be delayed to maintain
+$\textbf{P}_\textrm{safe}$ at the cost of
+$\textbf{P}_\textrm{live}$.
+This inaction could even come at the cost of allowing a dangerous fire to spread.[^clarity]

+[^clarity]: A slight linguistic idiosyncrasy exhibited here is that liveness properties---not just "safety" properties---can also be relevant to human safety.
+Thus, the narrow technical meaning of safety properties for distributed systems fails to capture the entirety of the meaning of System Wide Safety.

-We emphasize a point here: it is not enough that there are no ground personnel in danger from a drop.
-For example, perhaps firefighters were previously in the area and since left, so no danger is present, but the fact of them leaving is not conveyed to the pilot.
-To enforce safety properties, an agent's actions must be restricted when they do not *know* that an action would be safe.
-Propagating knowledge requires communication, which is necessarily limited to what the available communication network(s) can provide.
-Efficient use of a chaotic and congested network in these situations is therefore paramount.
+We emphasize a point here: the issue in the previous example does not simply disappear if no ground personnel are actually within 300 meters of a drop zone.
+For example, perhaps firefighters were previously in the danger area and since left, so no danger is actually present, but the fact of them leaving is not conveyed to the pilot.
+To ensure
+$\textbf{P}_\textrm{safe}$, an airtanker's actions must be restricted when pilots do not *know* whether an action would violate
+$\textbf{P}_\textrm{safe}$---the knowledge of this fact, and not merely the fact of it, is the crucial part.
+Propagating knowledge between agents fundamentally requires communication, and communication is necessarily limited to what the available communication network(s) can provide.
+Thus, efficient use of a chaotic and congested network in these situations is paramount.

-##  Communication and Locality
+##  Communication in Practice

-Communication between firefighters in the field is often facilitated by handheld radios, which are inherently limited in their battery life, bandwidth, effective range, and ability to work around environmental factors like foliage and smoke.
+In the field, communication between firefighters and other agents in disaster response scenarios is often facilitated by handheld radios, which are inherently limited in their battery life, bandwidth, effective range, and ability to work around environmental factors like foliage and smoke.

 In our background research, we found an interview with a volunteer firefighter who relayed a story the Ironside repeater station, which